ISISComputingGroup/ibex_developers_manual/Creating-a-release.md

         1. NB this has to be committed on a branch in IOC and then this submodule commit has to be added to the EPICS release branch
     1. Genie Python
         1. `genie_python\source\version.py` edit `VERSION = "0.0.0.qualifier"` to VERSION = "X.x.m.xxxxxxx" where xxxxxxx is the SHA hash of the commit
-1. Commit you changes and push.
+1. Commit your changes and push.
 1. For the builds `ibex_gui_release`, `genie_python_release` and `EPICS_release`, do the following:
     1. Find the release build pipeline in Jenkins
     1. Click "Scan repository".
 It should find the new release branch and queue a build.